 We have also provisioned testing in our API reference documentation with various statuses.

-Authenticate your API calls by always including your secret key in the authorization header of every request call you make.
+Primarily, we use two types of authentication namely InterswitchAuth and Oauth 2.0.
+Authenticate your API calls by always including your secret key in the authorization header of every request you make.

 Generally, you are provided with Public and secret keys.
-Public keys are by design used for front-end when integrating using Interswitch's inline or in our mobile SDKSDK - Software Development Kit's only, however public keys cannot change any part of your account besides initiating transactions to you.
+Public keys are by design used for front-end when integrating using Interswitch's inline or in our mobile SDK's only, however public keys cannot change any part of your account besides initiating transactions to you.

 The Secret keys are to be kept secret, this key can be reset at anytime on your dashboard, if you believe its been compromised.